Observing network dynamics through sentinel nodes: Discussion

 This contrast touches on the key trade-off between the GBB/DART approach and our machine learning-based observability.
-GBB and DART are derived from theoretical principles, and hence offer full interpretability, namely, we \textit{understand} their selected observable $\overline{x}^\prime$.
+GBB and DART are derived from theoretical principles, and hence offer full interpretability, namely, we understand their selected observable $\overline{x}^\prime$.
 Our approach is based on optimization, thus sacrificing the interpretability for efficiency.
 Indeed, without running our full algorithm, one cannot construct the sentinel node set $S$, just from theoretical principles.
 This discussion captures the general balance between theory and machine learning-based approaches, trading accuracy and efficiency for opaqueness.
-Despite these limitations, we did extract several interpretable insights relating to the expected features of sentinel nodes, such as the avoidance of hubs and the set-typical degree distribution.
+We acknowledge that an important limitation of the present study is the lack of theoretical understanding of why our sampling strategy balancing different node degrees performs well.
+Despite these limitations, however, we did extract several interpretable insights relating to the expected features of sentinel nodes, such as the avoidance of hubs and the set-typical degree distribution.
 As commonly observed with machine learning frameworks, these insights provide a retrospective understanding of $S$, but cannot truly contribute to \textit{a priori} predicting it.
 As the use of our proposed framework increases, we hope to obtain a richer mechanistic understanding of the sentinel nodes, which can help further reduce the search space for $S$.
 Analyzing weakly connected networks by theoretical means together with subtyping networks may help in achieving such goals.